john555lord/hello-world/README.md

 I am changing again on May 10,2017 to make different from master. want to test out rebase with the master

 changed from local feature branch.

+Need to megre into develop.